codepath/android_guides/Notifications.md

 // Start out by creating a normal intent (in this case to open an activity) Intent intent = new Intent(this, SomeActivity.class);
 // Next, let's turn this into a PendingIntent using
-//   public static PendingIntent getActivity (Context context, int requestCode,
+//   public static PendingIntent getActivity(Context context, int requestCode,
-//     Intent intent, int flags)
-//Note : the flags is an important parameter
-// if flag == 0, the extras set to intent for first time ever will be sent always irrespective of what you set
-//to intent everytime
-// Set flag to PendingIntent.FLAG_UPDATE_CURRENT to pass updated extras set to Intent PendingIntent pIntent = PendingIntent.getActivity(this, 0, intent, flags);
+//       Intent intent, int flags) int flags = PendingIntent.FLAG_CANCEL_CURRENT; // cancel old intent and create new one PendingIntent pIntent = PendingIntent.getActivity(this, 0, intent, flags);
 // Now we can attach this to the notification using setContentIntent Notification noti =